 This program is located in the historic district of Nolan Park and housed at the exhibition space (NP/10) of the West Harlem Art Fund.

 Visual Muze is a unique storytelling residency and retreat.
 It provides visual artists, performance artists, multi-media designers, and writers the opportunity to explore narrative forms within collaborative projects, works in progress, guest lectures, and crafts.
 Prompts will be provided.
 Participants can choose to work independently or in teams to create original works in print, film, public performance, or digitally for a culminating exhibition.
-Process, creative strategy, and inspiration will be emphasized.
+Process, creative strategy, and inspiration will be emphasize

 Justin Michel (Exalt Youth Intern)